Learn how to meditate like a Buddhist monk in Bangkok

 After sunset, the scene switches to busy street-food stalls and the latest Michelin-starred bistros.
 Prior to the pandemic, bars, nightclubs, massage parlors and live music venues competed to squeeze the last out of your waking hours before it starts all over again.

-Yes, Bangkok's mass weapons of distraction make it all too easy to fill one's life without sparing even a moment for self-reflection.
+Yes, Bangkok's weapons of mass distraction make it all too easy to fill one's life without sparing even a moment for self-reflection.

 That's a pity, because beyond the grit and glitz lies one of the city's greatest charms -- the opportunity to slow down, turn inward, and find some stillness at the heart of chaos through meditation.